EricWay1024/nottCrawlerNew/README.md

 ## Get Started!

 First you need a `venv` environment which I assume you know how to set up.
-Then you also need to make sure Chrome or Chromium is installed on your machine, [download a Chrome webdriver](https://googlechromelabs.github.io/chrome-for-testing/) for Selenium based on your operating system and then modify the `DRIVER_PATH` variable in `module/config.py`.
-Also modify other variables in `module/config.py` and `plan/config.py` if that is what you need.
+Also modify other variables in `module/config.py` and `plan/config.py` if needed.
 ```
 pip install -r requirements.txt
 mkdir res